 VPN Gateways provide a limited bandwidth connection and is useful in scenarios where encryption is needed, but bandwidth restrictions are tolerable.
 In these scenarios, customers are also not as latency-sensitive

 If you have read the previous article on AWS Transit Gateway usage with Cloud ACI, this will seem very similar to you.
 The idea is very similar, though in the Cloud ACI implementation there are a few differences due to the underlying cloud architecture differences.
 I’ll point these out as I go.

-Just like AWS, TGW, Azure vNET Peering is:
+Azure vNET Peering is:

 - Non Transitive: meaning if vNET A is peered to vNET B and vNET B is peered to vNET C, that does not imply that vNET A can talk to vNET C using vNET B as a transit vNET (by default).
 That’s why Cisco uses a hub and spoke model for vNET Peering.
 Else, it would become too much of a mes(s/h).

 - vNET Peering is based on static routes.
 There is no concept of VRF.
 This implies that you cannot have overlapping subnets for vNETs that use vNET Peering.
 Ofcourse you can use VGW and vNET Peering at the same time (just like you can use TGW and VGW in AWS at the same time)

 - Both vNET Peering in Azure and TGW in AWS have capability of using User Defined Rotues also known as UDRs